openvinotoolkit/nncf/docs/compression_algorithms/post_training/Quantization.md

 Every backend has own return value format for transformation function.
 It is based on the input data structure of the backend inference framework.
-Below there are formats of transformation function for each supported backend .
+There are formats of transformation function for each supported backend below.

 <details><summary><b>PyTorch, TensorFlow, OpenVINO</b></summary>